alexpark0/CS4100-Group-Project/README.md

 ### CS4100 Group Project SP26

-## Movie recommendation model using CNN model and LLM to generate plot descriptions.
+## Movie recommendation model using CNN and LLM to generate plot descriptions.

 With so many movies out there and the length of a movie being such a large time commitment, it is difficult to find a new movie that you might like.
 It’s also sometimes a struggle to